sabinpark/ECE281_CE4/README.md

 *Target met*

 ### Program
-First, the program loads the value of 9h into the accumulator.
-From there, the program stores the current value of the accumulator (9h) into a label, *m1*.  *m1* points to the address *B0*.
-The program then loads the value of 8h into the accumulator, then stores that value (8h) into a new label, *m2*, which points to the address *C4*.
-The same process is repeated for the value of Bh, which is stored into the address, *CB*.
+First, the program loads the value of *9*h into the accumulator.
+From there, the program stores the current value of the accumulator (*9*h) into a label, *m1*.  *m1* points to the address *B0*.
+The program then loads the value of *8*h into the accumulator, then stores that value (*8*h) into a new label, *m2*, which points to the address *C4*.
+The same process is repeated for the value of *B*h, which is stored into the address, *CB*.
 At the end, the program is put into an infinite loop to prevent the program from crashing.